neginkou/City-explore/README.md

 Environment Setup:
 Install an IDE.
-Set up a backend language and frontend framework.
+Setuped a backend language and frontend framework.
 Database:
-Choose and set up a database system.
+Chose and setuped a database system.
 APIs and Libraries:
-Integrate mapping APIs and frontend libraries.
+Integrated mapping APIs and frontend libraries.
 Backend:
-Develop backend functions for authentication, data storage, and logic.
+Developed backend functions for authentication, data storage, and logic.
 Frontend:
-Create a responsive user interface and connect it to the backend.
+Created a responsive user interface and connect it to the backend.
 Authentication:
 Implement a secure user authentication system.
 Testing: